 After that, unplug both cables from the unit and be careful not to disconnect any other wires.
 Take the left cable and plug it to the right channel of the unit and turn the system on.

 If the left speaker is still working, then the problem isn’t in the head unit.
-That shows the problems is in the cables connecting the head unit with the intermediate component (if your car has one) or the amplifier.
+That shows the problem is in the cables connecting the head unit with the intermediate component (if your car has one) or the amplifier.

 You can confirm that by switching off the stereo system to unplug the left RCA cable and plug in the right RCA cable to the left stereo output.
 The speaker will not give any output, indicating that the RCA cable is faulty.